jquast/wcwidth/docs/intro.rst

 You may find that support *varies* for complex unicode sequences or codepoints.
-This library may be considered to presume the terminal is enabled for DEC Private Mode 2027 ("Grapheme Clustering"), but that specification does not fully describe support of varying unicode versions, feature levels, or make any interpretation of standards for all languages or complex scripts.
-See `Grapheme Clusters and Terminal Emulators`_ and `terminal-unicode-core.tex`_ for more details about testing and enabling mode 2027 support.
+This library may be considered to presume the terminal is enabled for DEC Private Mode 2027 ("Grapheme Clustering"), but the specification does not fully describe varying unicode versions, feature levels, or details of specific language support.

-This library takes a progressive approach of interpretation of standards (specification_), and where interpretation is unclear, to match popular modern terminals.
 This library does *not* support any alternate "legacy width" measurement.

+See `Grapheme Clusters and Terminal Emulators`_ and `terminal-unicode-core.tex`_, and `State of Terminal Emulators in 2025`_ for more details on Mode 2027 and unicode-aware terminals.

-A companion utility, `jquast/ucs-detect`_ was authored to gather and publish the results of Wide character, language/grapheme clustering and complex script support, emojis and zero-width joiner, variations, and regional indicator (flags) as a `General Tabulated Summary`_ by terminal emulator software and version.
+The `jquast/ucs-detect`_ utility is used to gather and publish the results of compliance to our standard for Wide character, Languages, grapheme clustering, complex or combining scripts, emojis, zero-width joiner, variations, and regional indicator (flags) as a `General Tabulated Summary`_ by terminal emulator software and version.

 ========
 Overview